We’re talking about reflective and retroreflective tape.

 Retroreflective tape is a vital part of any high visibility garment and is a requirement, if you need to be ANSI 107 compliant.
-If you are unaware of ANSI 107, or want to know the latest 2015 updates, you can find more information here.

 The use of retroreflective tape width needs to be an appropriate width for the garment class that it falls under.
 There also should be an appropriate distance between the vertical and horizontal bands that are placed on the torso, sleeves, and trousers.

 All class 1 and 2 shoulder areas should have at least 23.25 square inches of reflective material, in the shoulder area.
 The class 3 garments must always have reflective on the sleeves and in this case, shoulder area reflective is optional.